Macro, Micro and Non-Managers

 Micromanagers are the ones who tell you what to do and then how to do it.
 And then they do it with you.

 Is this you?
 Want to find out?
-Check out the article “Signs That You’re a Micromanager” from Harvard Business Review.
+This article is a decade old, but HBR's "Signs That You're a Micromanager" still provides really helpful diagnosis.
 In short, if you’re only satisfied with projects and deliverables that you’re highly involved in, you’re a micromanager.

 Now let me be clear: micromanaging is not all bad, as there is a season for high engagement and direction from managers.
 But that season must be a short one.